markovolimango/Blind-Snake/README.md

 ## Solution explanation

-The explanation of what my solution is and why it works is in the explanation.docx file.
+The explanation of what my solution is and why it works is in the my_solution.md file, in the docs folder.

 ## Using the Application